 Stories convey FEELINGS, lived experiences, surprises, human insights, others.
-Lectures mostly use the mind; stories as you see each others' faces can better convey FEELINGS and heart.
+Lectures mostly use the mind; stories as you see one another's faces can better convey FEELINGS and heart.

 "The shortest distance between truth and a human being is a story."
 That is according to Fr.
 Anthony De Mello, an Indian Jesuit priest.